 Another solution might be to discuss the cost and value of stuff with your kids.

 Say that if a more ordinary item works well, then what’s the point of paying more for a brand?
 After all, he’s basically paying extra cold cash just to be seen as cool.
 Ask him if it’s really worth it.

-When my son was younger, he said he wanted a new BMW when he’s a grown-up.
+When my son was younger, he said he wanted a new BMW when he became a grown-up.
 He was obviously influenced by the automobile’s classy image.

-However, Mr MMT (MoreMoneyTips) gave him repeated dire warnings of how such a car would drain my son’s wallet.
+However, Mr MMT (MoreMoneyTips) gave him repeated dire warnings of how such a car would drain his wallet.